What is RedETSA?

 ACCESS and INTEGRATION: Facilitate access to information and the exchange of knowledge on HTA through the Network, through the Regional Base of Health Technology Assessment Reports of the Americas (BRISA) and through through the Regional Access and Innovation Platform for Health Technologies (PRAIS).

-TRAINING: Strengthen the skills of human resources in STDs in health systems.
+TRAINING: Strengthen the skills of human resources in HTA in health systems.

-SYNERGY: Stimulate the consolidation of existing local ETS networks and the synergy of these networks with RedETSA.
+SYNERGY: Stimulate the consolidation of existing local HTA networks and the synergy of these networks with RedETSA.

 INFORMED DECISIONS: Reduce information asymmetry, contributing to improving decision-making processes.

-COOPERATION: Promote cooperation with other STD networks (national, sub-regional and global).
+COOPERATION: Promote cooperation with other HTA networks (national, sub-regional and global).

 RedETSA History